11 min read / November 23, 2020 / Leah Harnack

 Gasoline shovels were a one-man-operated heavy-duty machine and could perform at an extremely low cost per yard.
 The feature most responsible for its success was the positive chain-driven crowding motion, operated from a set of planetary gears.
 The crowding motion made it possible for the shovel to dig in the most stubborn soils and to shake earth and clinging material loose from the dipper.

-To meet additional demands of rapid development, contractors were looking for versatile pieces of equipment that could be used across multiple projects.
+To meet additional demands of rapid development, contractors were looking for equipment that offered versatility, that could be used across multiple projects.
 P&H created a machine that could serve more than one purpose, the P&H Model 300 8-in-1 Convertible.

 To provide increased machine strength and payload capacity, P&H began to replace the riveted-construction machinery with an all-weld design in 1930.
-P&H was the first manufacturer to do so and became so well-versed in welding technology that the company began to develop and manufacture its own line of welding machines and consumables.
+P&H was the first manufacturer to do so and became so well-versed in welding technology, began to develop and manufacture its own line of welding machines and consumables.

 Post-war reconstruction and global economic growth drove the need for bigger, more efficient digging machines in the 1950s.

+It was a time to transition from a construction machine.
 As truck sizes increased, customers were looking for bigger machines that could keep up to match their capacity and production needs.
 Several excavator models during this time featured a new friction-free Magnetorque electromagnetic clutch drive on the hoist.
-It made possible smooth, rapid dipper passage through the bank without stalling, and generated increased dipper fill performance.
+It made possible smooth, rapid dipper passage through the bank without stalling and with increased dipper fill performance.

 Along with the mechanical innovations came electrical innovations.
 The 2800MkI debuted with a solid state “electrotorque” control system that eliminated the double energy conversion, and Joystick control for the swing function that eased the machine operation.